akamai/NetStorageKit-Java/README.md

 * /out - build and output libraries
 * /doc - javadoc for class libraries
 * /lib - 3rd party dependency libraries (Currenly only necessary for running unit tests)
-* /example - an example app that utilizes the NetStorage SDK
+* /example - an example app that utilizes the NetStorageKit

 ## Install
 * Compile the sources from `/src` into `build/classes`.